mathesar-foundation/mathesar/docs/docs/installation/build-from-source/index.md

 ### Upgrade

-1. Go to the working directory
+1. Go to your Mathesar installation directory.

     ```sh
-    cd mathesar/
+    cd xMATHESAR_INSTALLATION_DIRx
     ```

+    !!! note
+        Your installation directory may be different from above if you have customized it.

 1. Pull the latest version from the repository